 The program at Northeastern further emphasizes physical security in addition to information security, however, which involves preparation in not only computers, networks, and security technology but also essential principles of psychology, criminology, law, and business.
 Northeastern’s program is thus interdisciplinary in character.
 Students can expect to encounter a number of unique features in Northeastern’s program, such as an emphasis on relevant knowledge from associated fields such as:

 - Social Sciences

 Students are able to customize their program according to their professional needs and career goals.
 Additional areas of expertise students can expect to be prepared for include information security issues, including identity theft and other forms of electronic fraud, computer viruses, hacking attacks, and even cyber warfare.
 Each student is required to complete a capstone project at the conclusion of their degree.

 College Choice Score: 82.43

 Average Tuition: $1,350

 The program is in high demand, and its graduates enjoy high demand from potential employers.
 Placement rates are therefore among the highest in the field.
 The program’s strong ties to the needs of the federal government grow in part from the program’s commitment to the information technology needs of the region, which are both political and commercial, both public and private.
-Leading area employers provide guidance in curriculum development and continue to engage with the program as reviewers of students’ capstone projects.
 The program is available entirely online and can be completed on a part-time basis for working professionals.